We are committed to protecting your personal information and being transparent about what we do with it, no matter how you interact with us.

 We will use your personal information for the following purposes:

-- Donation processing: We will process personal information you provide in order to administer any one-off or on-going donations you make and claim Gift Aid.
+- Donation processing: We will process the personal information you provide in order to administer any one-off or on-going donations you make and claim Gift Aid.

 - Responding to a request: If you contact us with a query, we may use your personal information to provide you with a response.

 - Fundraising or direct marketing: We will only send you marketing information by email, SMS, or phone if you have given us specific consent.
-If you withdraw your consent and then subsequently opt in to receive marketing information again, then your most recent preference may supersede.
+If you withdraw your consent and then subsequently opt-in to receive marketing information again, then your most recent preference may supersede.

 If you have responded to a letter of appeal, you may also receive fundraising mail, which you can opt out of at any time by:

 Calling us on 020 7923 5500

 Writing to Fundraising, Place2Be, 175 St John St, Clerkenwell, London EC1V 4LW

 - Monitoring and Evaluating: We may use your information in order to improve current and future delivery of our services.
 If diversity information is collected on an individual, all reporting will be anonymised.